quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part12_Finding_Excepti.md

 1. The writing must sufficiently describe the contract, which means it should identify the parties involved, the subject matter, and essential terms.
 2. The writing must be signed by the party against whom enforcement is sought.

-For example, if Tom sells his house to Mary for $300,000, a note left by Tom at his lawyer's office saying "Just sold my house to Mary for $300,000" would satisfy both conditions.
+For example, if Tom sells his house to Mary for $300,000, a note left by Tom at his lawyer's office saying "Just sold my house to Mary for$300,000" would satisfy both conditions.
 ??x
 ---
 #### Sufficiency of Description